Repaying your student loan

 Welsh loan cancellation

-When your student loan may be written off
+When could the student loan be written off?

-Wherever you studied in the UK, if you started your studies before 1 September 2006, any balance remaining when you reach age 65 is written off.
+If you have a plan 2 loan, studied in the UK and started your studies before the 1st of September 2006, any balance remaining on your repayments once you reach the age of 65, will be automatically written off.

-Your loan is cancelled if you become permanently disabled or you die.
+Your loan is written off if you become permanently disabled or die.